J4n-M44rt3n/Squeeze-a-ball/Documentation.md

 ## License

-Hardware and software developed in this project are covered by the Creative Commons Attribution-ShareAlike 4.0 International License.
+Hardware and software developed in this project are covered by the [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).
 We found inspiration for knitted stretch sensors at [Kobakant](http://www.kobakant.at/DIY/?p=3175), released under the Free Cultural Works definition [Free Cultural Works definition](https://freedomdefined.org/Definition).

 ## Product Category

-As a general framework for specifying the life areas that your solution relates to, we look at tabel 2 on page 13 of the [International Classification of Functioning](http://www.who-fic.nl/dsresource?objectid=rivmp:230329&type=org):

 - LEARNING AND APPLYING KNOWLEDGE
-- GENERAL TASKS AND DEMANDS
 - COMMUNICATION
-- MOBILITY
 - SELF CARE
-- DOMESTIC LIFE
-- INTERPERSONAL INTERACTIONS AND RELATIONSHIPS
-- MAJOR LIFE AREAS
-- COMMUNITY, SOCIAL AND CIVIC LIFE
-- ANY OTHER ACTIVITY AND PARTICIPATION

-In which area does your solution enable activity or participation for people with restrictions?

-​

-Useful definitions: Activity is the execution of a task or action by an individual.
-Participation is involvement in a life situation.
-Activity limitations are difficulties an individual may have in executing activities.
-Participation restrictions are problems an individual may have in involvement in life situations.

-​

 ## The project in one sentence